MicrosoftDocs/azure-ai-docs/articles/search/semantic-how-to-query-request.md

 Use [Search Documents](/rest/api/searchservice/documents/search-post) to formulate the request.

 A response includes an `@search.rerankerScore` automatically.
-If you want captions or answers in the response, enable semantic ranking by setting `"queryType"` to `"semantic"` or setting ``"semanticQuery"` and adding captions and answers to the request
+If you want captions or answers in the response, enable semantic ranking by setting `queryType` to `semantic` or setting `semanticQuery` and adding captions and answers to the request.

 The following example in this section uses the [hotels-sample-index](search-get-started-portal.md) to demonstrate semantic ranking with semantic answers and captions.

-If you want to set `"queryType"` to `"semantic"`, paste the following request into a web client as a template.
+If you want to set `queryType` to `semantic`, paste the following request into a web client as a template.
 Replace `search-service-name` with your search service name and replace `hotels-sample-index` if you have a different index name.

 ```http
 POST https://[search-service-name].search.windows.net/indexes/hotels-sample-index/docs/search?api-version=2024-07-01